-It led to better communication and awareness for the entire company.
-It led to better alignment amongst the team and a stronger focus on how to collectively augment the approach to accomplish the intended results.
+It led to better communication and awareness for the entire company, better alignment amongst the team, and a stronger focus on how to collectively augment the approach to accomplish the intended results.

-Eventually, this also led to better progress on producing quality employee onboarding resources and expanded training programs to foster a culture of growth for each new teammate.
+Eventually, this also led to better progress in producing quality employee onboarding resources and expanded training programs to foster a culture of growth for each new teammate.

-They've since implemented leadership coaching to continuously align each employee with the mission, vision, and values of the organization.
-And, of course, with the core attitudes and competencies they are looking for in their next outstanding applicant.
+They've since implemented leadership coaching to continuously align each employee with the organization's mission, vision, and values-and, of course, with the core attitudes and competencies they are looking for in their next outstanding applicant.

 The results were remarkable.
-Turnover went down and performance went up.
+Turnover went down, and performance went up.

-More importantly, they were cultivating a culture where everybody was involved and could contribute to the solution which gave a big boost to overall morale.
+More importantly, they were cultivating a culture where everybody was involved and could contribute to the solution, which boosted overall morale.

-So, whether you are a hiring manager, department head, or executive I'd encourage you to dedicate time to evaluating these critical areas of the business.
+So, whether you are a hiring manager, department head, or executive, I'd encourage you to dedicate time to evaluating these critical business areas.

-And by continuously monitoring your effectiveness, you can ensure your team is equipped and confident to bring on the best people to accelerate your growth for many years to come.
+By continuously monitoring your effectiveness, you can ensure your team is equipped and confident to bring on the best people to accelerate your growth for many years to come.

-"If I were running a company today, I would have one priority above all others; to acquire as many of the best people as I could, because the single biggest constraint on the success of my organization is the ability to get and to hang on to enough of the right people." - Jim Collins
+"If I were running a company today, I would have one priority above all others; to acquire as many of the best people as I could because the single biggest constraint on the success of my organization is the ability to get and to hang on to enough of the right people." - Jim Collins